 Step 1a.--Determine the average per diem private room charge differential between a private room patient day and semi-private room patient day by subtracting the average per diem charge for all semi-private room accommodations from the average per diem charge for all private accommodations.
 The average per diem charge for private room accommodations is determined by dividing the total charges for private room accommodations.
-The average per diem charge per diem charge for semi-private accommodations is determined by dividing the total charges for semi-private room accommodations by the total number of days of care furnished in private room accommodations.
-The average per diem charge for semi-private semi-private room accommodations by the total number of days of care furnished in semi-private accommodations.
+The average per diem charge per diem charge for semi-private accommodations is determined by dividing the total charges for private room accommodations.
+The average per diem charge for semi-private accommodations is determined by dividing the total number of days of care furnished in private room accommodations.
+The average per diem charge for semi-private room accommodations is determined by dividing the total charges for semi-private room accommodations by the total number of days of care furnished in semi-private accommodations.